 Continuing on our "Street of Two Santiago Walkers," we left the town and had a marvelous jaunt through the countryside, seeing more farmers, below, gathering their grass into hand-made sheaths.
 Fascinating, this "Old Country."

 Within a few more steps, is the interesting Fonte de Ferreirinha.
 You can safely fill your water bottles here, if needed.
+The fountain is at about 7.5 kilometers into the day.

 It was early in the day and there was no one in the albergue.
 Magdalena briefly considered staying here for the night, then quickly abandoned the idea when she realized she would be waiting in town for a long while before it opened.
 We decided as a group to carry on.